Scenic Rim

 Tree snake in the rose

 A strip of iridescent blue, grey and yellow caught my eye in the rose bush.
 A tree snake with a lovely yellow head was just hanging out in the sun.
-I would have liked to get closer to take a better picture but I don’t know anything about snakes, so I kept my distance and… Continue reading
+I would have liked to get closer to take a… Continue reading

 -